Swimming Pools including Timetables

 The next stage along the 'journey' takes a Swimmer through FUNDAMENTAL MOVEMENT SKILLS, STAGE 1 - 7 of the National Plan for Teaching Swimming.
 There are smaller stepping-stones for Swimmers who are not yet ready for Stage 1 of the NPTS and who may have ADDITIONAL NEEDS requirements in order to progress into Stage 1 of the NPTS.
 The Awards range specific to this section is the 'ASA Alpha Awards'.

-Classes are generally available Monday to Friday from 3:30 pm to 7 pm (times vary by day) and Saturday’s 8.30am - 9.00am Beginners (3-4yrs), 9.00am - 9.30 x2 (stage 1 and stage 2) Please note that lessons run throughout the year with a 2 week break over Christmas.
+Classes are generally available Monday to Friday from 4:00 pm to 7 pm and Saturday mornings from 8.30am Please note that lessons run throughout the year.

 To join the learn to swim scheme you will need to complete an attached application / waiting list form (you can get this from reception).
 When space becomes available at your child's required level you will be contacted and informed of a start date.
 Once enrolled you will be given a medical consent form, which should be filled in before the first lesson.